 In addition to self-guided walks in Paradise Meadows, the Strathcona Wilderness Institute also offers a weekend series of guided nature walks and hikes.
 Outings are guided by volunteers for the Institute.
-Check the calendar for the latest updates.

 Nature Walks: 2-3 hour walks & talks on a nature theme.

 Level 1 Hikes: 3-4 hour hikes with a guide, for all ages.

 Level 2 Hikes: 5-7 hour hikes with guide, intermediate hikers.

 Level 3 Hikes: 8-10 hour hikes with guide, fit hikers only.
 Strenuous & a long day.

 All programs are presented by the Strathcona Wilderness Institute (a non-profit charity).
 Cost is by donation for all activities.($5 – 10 / person) Programs start at the Strathcona Park Wilderness Centre, adjacent to Raven Lodge at Mount Washington.
 No pets please on SWI guided nature walks & hikes unless noted otherwise.

 Please read the guidelines for day hikers before attending an outing.